List of content you will read in this article:

 To make a new file, use the touch command and the name of the file you want to make:

 If filename.txt does not exist, the command above will generate it; otherwise, the timestamps will be changed.
 To make several files at the same time, split the file names with space as listed in the below Linux command.

 touch filename1.txt filename2.txt filename3.txt

-Cat is mostly used to read and concatenate files, but it can also create new ones.
+Cat command is mostly used to read and concatenate files, but it can also create new ones.
 To make a new file, use the cat button, followed by the redirection operator > and the new file's name.
-Click Enter to type your email, and then press CTRL and D keys to save the files.
+Click Enter to type your email, and then press CTRL +D keys to save the files.

 cat > filename.txt

 The echo command outputs the strings passed as arguments to standard output, which can be forwarded to a register.
-For creating a new file, type echo followed by the text you want to print, and then use the redirection operator > to write the output to the new file.
+For creating a new file in linux, type echo followed by the text you want to print, and then use the redirection operator > to write the output to the new file.

 echo "Some line" > filename.txt